• Skip to main content

 Enjoy your Apple Sponge served warm or cold, with custard, cream or ice cream – or just on its own.

-The Sponge is fine re-heated the next day, and can even be frozen for up to 3 months.
+The sponge is fine re-heated the next day, provided you store it in the fridge, and can even be frozen for up to 3 months.

 Love this Apple Sponge?